Back To Top

 But the BPAM also embraced a festival-style marketplace approach, offering the public full-length performances selected by the artistic director and genre programmers and collaborating with the Busan Street Arts Festival.

-With 40 officially invited performances at BPAM Next Stage to discover promising future talents, as well as street performances at Gwangalli Beach, the event featured around 200 performances -- either full-length or 20-minute highlight showcases -- at various venues across Busan, including the Busan Cultural Center, Kyungsung University, Cultural Alley in Nam-gu.
+With 40 officially invited performances at BPAM Next Stage to discover promising future talents, as well as street performances at Gwangalli Beach, the event featured around 200 performances -- either full-length or 20-minute highlight showcases -- at various venues across Busan, including the Busan Cultural Center, Kyungsung University and Cultural Alley in Nam-gu.

 "Recently, the boundary between festivals and arts markets has blurred.
-Busan International Performing Arts Market functions not only as a marketplace for industry professionals and artists but also as a festival which the residents of Busan can enjoy," Lee told The Korea Herald in Busan on Sunday.
+Busan International Performing Arts Market functions not only as a marketplace for industry professionals and artists but also as a festival which the residents of Busan can enjoy," Lee told The Korea Herald on Sunday.

 On opening night, Quebec's Machine de Cirque performed the circus "La Galerie," with local audiences gathering to enjoy the show.
 France's La Compagnie des Quidams performed "Herbert’s Dream" at Gwangalli Beach on Saturday night, drawing a large crowd.
 Even during the showcase performances at Kyungsung University Concert Hall, where selected artists performed 15-20 minute segments, students and audiences freely came and went, enjoying the performances.